Eldorado5002/Eldorado5002/README.md

 A Developer and Problem-Solver from India

-- 🔭 I’m currently working on CCP (Collaborative Coding Platform)
+- 🔭 I’m currently working on MERN websites
 - 💬 Ask me about Web Development, Machine Learning and Ai
 - 📫 How to reach me: Nagashivashankar0410@gmail.com
 - 😄 Pronouns: He/Him